 When an accident, impairment, or illness stops you from working, you may qualify for Social Security Disability (SSD) benefits.
-You may apply for SSD on your own, but without providing relevant documentation, you risk getting denied benefits from the government program.
-A Social Security Disability lawyer in Miami, FL, can help.
+You may apply for SSD independently, but you risk getting denied benefits without providing relevant documentation.
+A Miami Social Security Disability lawyer from our firm can help.

-Before applying for SSD, let the Law Offices of Anidjar & Levine review your claim.
-Call us today at call 1-800-747-3733 for a free legal consultation with a member of our disability team.
-Our lawyers have extensive experience helping accident victims and disabled individuals throughout South Florida receive the SSD benefits they deserve.
+Regardless of where you are in the claims process, the Law Offices of Anidjar & Levine can review your case.
+Our lawyers have extensive experience helping accident victims and disabled individuals throughout Miami-Dade County receive the SSD benefits they deserve.

 What Is the SSD Program?

 SSD benefits continue until recipients can go back to work on a regular basis.
-The program also has work incentives that provide continued benefits and health care coverage to help you transition back to a job.
+The program also has work incentives that provide continued benefits and health care coverage to help you transition back to work.

 What Is the SSA’s Definition of Disability?